-This page offers advice and guidance on everything related to permissions, including why you need them and how to get them.
+This page offers advice and guidance on everything related to permissions for our journals, including why you need permission and how to get permission.

 Open When is permission required?

 If you wish to reuse content that you did not create, or which has been published previously, you will need to obtain express written permission from the copyright owner.

 For handy tips on when permission is needed, please refer to this page.

 Unless you are certain that one of the scenarios below applies, you must obtain written permission to reuse any content.